arcthur/zsh4monkey/docs/tmux-unified-nav.md

    → Now back in neovim

 3. In left zsh typing a command, press C-l
-   → z4m-nav-right detects non-empty buffer, executes clear-screen → Screen clears, continue editing command
+   → z4m-nav-right moves the cursor right
+   → When the cursor is at the end of the buffer, C-l delegates to tmux select-pane -R

 4. Need to force pane switch regardless of buffer state → Press prefix+h/j/k/l